sjelin/FluidJS/README.md

 Also, `listeners` can be a function returning an object rather than an object directly.
-In that case, the parameters to the function are the same as they are for the `calc` function.
+In that case, the parameters to the function are the same as they are for the `fill` function.

 The default value for `listeners` is `{}`.
 As a special case, the empty string `""` is interpreted as the selector for the root of the template.